mm6234/Capybara/README.md

 and can even be run manually by pressing the 'Run workflow' dropdown, selecting the 'main' branch, and pressing the green 'Run workflow' button from [this link](https://github.com/mm6234/Capybara/actions/workflows/build-test-cmake-cpp.yml).
+**To check out the reports, go to GitHub actions tab to see the terminal output of any run.**
 Check out [one of our latest run](https://github.com/mm6234/Capybara/actions/runs/7135355458/job/19431947169) to reference the points explained below.